 - Grade 12 or equivalent with credits at or above the general level

-- Must be 19 years of age or older by program start date
+- Must be 19 years of age by program start date

-- Proof of Canadian citizenship or Landed Immigrant Status
+- Proof of Canadian citizenship or Canadian permanent resident status

-- Must hold a valid driver’s license (Students holding restricted or graduated licenses must abide by the conditions of this license, regardless of Holland College training.)
+- Valid Class 5 (cars and light trucks) driver’s license (students holding restricted or graduated licenses must abide by the conditions of the license)

 - Three letters of reference, not from family members

-- Completion of Immunization Verification Form PDF or MS Word This completed form is not required until after an applicant has been accepted.
+- Completion of Immunization Verification Form PDF or MS Word.
+Required after acceptance

 Graduates from this program may find employment with:

 - Federal & provincial correctional facilities